 Two wonderful design features to look out for in your hiking pant search are articulated knees and gussets built into the crotch of the pants.
 Articulated knees mimic a person’s walking motion by creating a natural bend in the knee area of the pants.
 In contrast to a traditional, straight-legged pant, the improved range of motion is immediately apparent.
 A gusset is a patch of diamond-shaped fabric that runs along the inner thigh of the pants, replacing a standard seam.
 As with an articulated knee design, the extra fabric improves range of motion and general fit and comfort.

-Hiking pants (articulated knees)
+Hiking Pants (articulated knees)

 Originally popular with rock climbers who required a good fit to perform at peak levels, these features have trickled down nicely into the hiking pant world.
 There are extra costs associated with the greater complexity of constructing these types of pants, so hikers heading out for short day trips on well-maintained trails with flatter grades or those on a budget can probably go without.
 But the very tangible benefits can be enjoyed by just about everyone, so we highly recommend stretching your budget and choosing pants that include both articulated knees and gussets.
 It just makes for a more comfortable wear.

-The REI Activator pant has excellent mobility and comfort | Credit: David Wilkinson
+The Outdoor Research Ferrosi pant features articulated knees and excellent mobility and comfort | Credit: Jason Hummel

 Integrated Belts and Waist Adjusters